Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Background estimation

-To validate the estimation method in a region where the event-level and track-level networks both yield high scores, VR-DT-Lep is defined by requiring one signal muon.
-For this region, a single-muon trigger is used and \met is substituted by \metnolep to mimic the kinematics in the SRs excluding leptons.
+To validate the estimation method in a region where the event-level and track-level networks both yield high scores, VR-DT-$\mu$ is defined by requiring one tight muon.
+For this region, the single-muon trigger set is used and \met is substituted by \metnolep to mimic the kinematics in the SRs excluding leptons.
 All of the event-level and track-level selections for this region are performed with this substitution.
 Furthermore, VR-DT-$\tau$ is defined to validate the modelling of $W^\pm(\to\tau^\pm\nu_\tau)$+jets processes in regions with high event-level NN scores.
-In VR-DT-$\tau$, tracks are required to satisfy the $\tau$-track criteria used for CR-DT-lowMET but with track $\pt>8~\GeV$ to suppress contamination from signal processes.
+In VR-DT-$\tau$, tracks are required to satisfy the $\tau$-track criteria used for CR-DT-lowMET but with track $\pt>8~\GeV$.
+Compared to the signal processes of interest, the track \pt tends to be larger in $W^\pm(\to\tau^\pm\nu_\tau)$+jets events and this track \pt requirement is found to suppress signal contamination while retaining sufficient statistics for validating the modelling of the $W^\pm(\to\tau^\pm\nu_\tau)$+jets background.